-A question anesthesiologists are commonly asked is, “Why did you decide to become an anesthesiologist?
+A question anesthesiologists are commonly asked is, “Why did you decide on a career in anesthesiology?

 Let’s assume a young man or woman has the discipline and intellect to attend medical school.
 Once that individual gains their M.D. degree, they will choose a specialty from a long line-up that includes multiple surgical specialties (general surgery, orthopedics, urology, neurosurgery, cardiac surgery, ophthalmology, plastic surgery, ear-nose-and-throat surgery), internal medicine, pediatrics, family practice, dermatology, radiology, invasive radiology, radiation oncology, allergy-immunology, emergency medicine, and anesthesiology.